ishwar-panchariya/how-to-setup-nodejs-project-with-typescript/README.md

 ```

 ### Step 5
 Create a folder named as `src` in the root directory.
-This folder contain all the files and folder related to the project.
+This folder contain all the files and folders related to the project.
 Next, open a `package.json` file and under `script` property add the following key-value pair
 ```
 "scripts": {